View Myrtle Brigmond's Obituary on https://thebrunswicknews.com/ and share memories

 Myrtle Brigmond

-Myrtle Louise Dozier Brigmond, 84, passed away Wednesday July 3, 2019, at home surrounded by her loving family, and under the care of .
+Myrtle Louise Dozier Brigmond, 84, passed away Wednesday July 3, 2019, at home surrounded by her loving family, and under the care of Hospice of Cincinnati.

 She was born Oct.
 12, 1934, in Brunswick, Ga., and lived most of her life in Blackshear, Ga.
 After 33 years of service, she retired from CSX Transportation to become a full-time grandmother.
 She was and continues to be an inspiration to her grandchildren and to all who knew her as she lived by example.
 She will be forever remembered by her smile, her kind words and her giving heart.